 Investment Research 101: Tips, Tricks, and Tactics

-Whether you're a seasoned investor or a complete noob, choosing the right investment can be tough.
+Whether you're a seasoned venture capital investor or a complete noob, choosing the right investment can be tough.
 What should I be looking for in a good investment?
 More importantly, how do I spot a bad investment?

 Investment research involves more than just looking up the share price of a stock.
 It also involves looking into the details of a company and checking several metrics that describe its financial status.
 Researching investments is important because it helps investors develop an understanding of how a company operates, what risk it poses, and how much it rewards shareholders for tolerating that risk.